Azure/azure-sdk/releases/2020-12/java.md

 These new packages share the same groupId ``com.azures.resourcemanager`` and artifactId share the same prefix of ``azure-resourcemanager``

+### Azure Storage Blob 12.10.0-beta.1 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/storage/azure-storage-blob/CHANGELOG.md#12100-beta1-2020-12-07)
+#### New Features
+- Exposed ClientOptions on all client builders, allowing users to set a custom application id and custom headers.
+- Added ability to get container client from blob clients and service client from container clients
+- Added a MetadataValidationPolicy to check for leading and trailing whitespace in metadata that would cause Auth failures.
+- Added support for the 2020-04-08 service version.
+- Added support to upload block blob from URL.
+- Added lease ID parameter to Get and Set Blob Tags.
+- Added blob tags to BlobServiceClient.findBlobsByTags() result.

+#### Bug Fixes
+- Fixed a bug where the error message would not be displayed the exception message of a HEAD request.

+### Azure Storage File Datalake 12.4.0-beta.1 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/storage/azure-storage-file-datalake/CHANGELOG.md#1240-beta1-2020-12-07)
+#### New Features
+- Added support to list paths on a directory.
+- Exposed ClientOptions on all client builders, allowing users to set a custom application id and custom headers.
+- Added a MetadataValidationPolicy to check for leading and trailing whitespace in metadata that would cause Auth failures.

+#### Bug Fixes
+- Fixed a bug where the error message would not be displayed the exception message of a HEAD request.

+### Azure Storage File Share 12.8.0-beta.1 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/storage/azure-storage-file-share/CHANGELOG.md#1280-beta1-2020-12-07)
+#### New Features
+- Exposed ClientOptions on all client builders, allowing users to set a custom application id and custom headers.
+- Added a MetadataValidationPolicy to check for leading and trailing whitespace in metadata that would cause Auth failures.
+- Added support for the 2020-04-08 service version.
+- Added support for specifying enabled protocols on share creation
+- Added support for setting root squash on share creation and through set properties.

+#### Bug Fixes
+- Fixed a bug where snapshot would be appended to a share snapshot instead of sharesnapshot.
+- Fixed a bug where the sharesnapshot query parameter would be ignored in share and share file client builders.
+- Fixed a bug where the error message would not be displayed the exception message of a HEAD request.

 ## Need help

 - For reference documentation visit the [Azure SDK for Java documentation](https://azure.github.io/azure-sdk-for-java/).